denizyennerr/Brazilian_E-commerce_Analysis/README.md

 limit 15
 ;
 ```

-Once we imported our CSV file to our Jupyter Notebook, we used a barplot() to visualize the top categories that were popular during the Valentine's Day shopping craze.
+Once we imported our CSV file to our Jupyter Notebook, we used a barplot() to visualize the top categories that were popular for shopping before Valentine's Day.

 ``` Python